dan-zx/zekke-api/README.md

     ```

     c.
 Create [indexes](mongo/indexes.js) for the ZeKKe collections.
+2. Set the active profile as **dev** or **staging** on the property `spring.profiles.active` in [application.properties](src/main/resources/application.properties) file or as environment variable.

-2. Set your Mongo DB connection settings depending on the configuration you will use `spring.profiles.active` in [application.properties](src/main/resources/application.properties):
+3. Set your Mongo DB connection settings depending on the active profile:

     * For **dev** profile: Set in [application.properties](src/main/resources/application.properties) file the connection values for your Mongo DB instance:
         + `dev.mongodb.host`